patrickf2000/quik/Readme.md

 Basic while loops seem to be working (only with integers though).

+Some pretty base syntax checking is supported; there is an internal framework within the parser for further functions as the program matures.

 The compiler is currently capable of calling some external C functions via the extern keyword.
 Additionally, you can compile multiple files into one executable.